 While I’m no expert on this part of history, I think he's overly simplistic in his assessment of Arendt.
 Her perspective and range of perspectives I found to be breathtaking.
 Still, Samuel’s focus on Dreyfus does allow him to be balanced and even nuanced in his exploration of a complex and overly simplistic concept like “Jewish community.”
 Then as now there are many “communities” and Samuels does explore how different groups reacted differently to Dreyfus’ situation.

-The author of short short book does not go into detail about why anti-Jewish sentiments were so broad.
-What's missing so far (I'm not finished reading it and may alter this review when I do) is any mention of the bizarre anti-Jewish beliefs and myths that exacerbated antisemitism.
+The author of this short book does not go into detail about why anti-Jewish sentiments were so broad.
+What's missing is discussion of the bizarre anti-Jewish beliefs and myths that exacerbated antisemitism.
 Reading Umberto Eco’s The Prague Cemetery or Will Eisner’s The Plot: The Secret Story of the Protocols of the Elders of Zion does provide some understanding of the deep seated and often very weird background to the railroading of Dreyfus.
 Another take on Dreyfus's situation is presented in Robert Harris' An Officer and a Spy, a fictional account of the Dreyfus affair told from the perspective of an officer investigating the case.

 One value of this book is that it provides a nuanced view of Dreyfus.
 We learn about his upbringing, his personality, his education, and his bewilderment at his legal jeopardy.
 Importantly, the author explains how Dreyfus survived his incredible ordeal, only to face another round of dramatic and stressful retrial and public debate, along with disagreement among his family and advisors about how to proceed.